frederic-perez/AmE-dictionary/data/dictionary.md

 __grinch__ _n_
 __grind (someone's) gears__ _idiom_ To greatly or specifically irritate or annoy someone.
 __grind__ _Most of us are more focused on the daily grind._
+__grinder__ _n_ A large sandwich made of a long crusty roll split lengthwise and filled with meats and cheese (and tomato and onion and lettuce and condiments); different names are used in different sections of the United States. _Syn_ hoagie, Italian sandwich, poor boy, sub, Cuban sandwich, zep, torpedo, wedge, bomber, hero _I usually have a salad for lunch, but today I am going to treat myself to a carb-laden, ham-stuffed grinder._
 __grinding half__ _"The people's business had come to a grinding half, and nothing was going to happen," he said._
 __grinding__ _Bumping and grinding._
 __gring__ _The grind of life on the road._